ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Procedures and Post-Processing

 \section{Procedures and Post-Processing}

-The mapping robot is designed with distributed computation in mind so it is vital to orchestrate all the nodes in the computation cluster along with the sensors connected to them.
-In this section we would introduce the procedure of data collection and post-process to be performed on the collected data.
+The mapping robot is designed with distributed computation in mind, so it is vital to orchestrate all the nodes in the computation cluster along with the sensors connected to them.
+In this section we introduce the procedure of data acquisition and post-processing to be performed on the collected data.